WeirdMidas/AetherAtlas/README.md

 ## Profiles

-- powersave: based on balance mode, but with more restrictions on "rice-to-idle"
+- powersave: based on balance mode, but with more restrictions on "rice-to-idle".
+Which makes it the profile that saves the most energy and has UX performance equal to stock
-- balance: smoother than stock configuration and with reduced power consumption
+- balance: smoother than stock configuration and with reduced power consumption.
+The selected default is also the ideal one for most tasks, with the most efficient and non-aggressive "rice-to-idle" strategy
 - performance: fully integrated with the "rice-to-idle" strategy, it favors more aggressive frequency ramping to be able to rest more quickly.
 It is the profile that consumes the most energy of all
 - fast: provide stable performance while respecting the TDP of the device chassis.
 It is a lower profile than performance, but with better FPS variation for example